What about Fortran for speed

 You can compare this to the C Version and think that these two will be similar.

-Until when they are compiled.
-With no optimization their runnig times arem comparable, but when using -O2 the fortran version smokes the C version.
-1.0s vs 1.9s in my MBAir.
+With no optimization, their running times are comparable, but when using -O2 the fortran version smokes the C version.
 What?
-I expected them to be on parity but we are always surprised.
+I expected them to be similar, but we are always surprised.

 Other versions of fibo are on github.